hampter-mods/pscdisclauncher/README.md

 Before using this:

-1. In Project Eris settings, enable:
+ In Project Eris settings, enable:
    **“Launch RetroArch games from stock UI”**

-2. USB order **matters**:
-   - The **Project Eris USB must be connected first**
-   - The **external disc drive must be connected after it**

-This ensures Eris mounts correctly before the drive.

 ---